cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 }
 ```

-In contrast to the immutable variant, this one changes the value held by the current instance,
+In contrast to the immutable variant, it changes its internal state, namely the value held by the current
-when performing the `Add()` method, instead of returning a new instance that represents the
+instance, when performing the `Add()` method, instead of returning a new instance that represents the
 new value.

 ## No special treatment